bezmoradi/tutorials/go/04-function.md

 }
 ```

-Basically, the second param of the `greet` function is set, it will be used otherwise the default value of `Hi` will be used.
+Basically, if the second param of the `greet` function is set, it will be used; otherwise the default value of `Hi` will be used.

 ## An Intro to The `defer` Keyword